Primary

 Building character through a holistic curriculum

-Our holistic curriculum is aimed towards honing learners to be inquirers, risk-takers, thinkers, communicators, open-minded, knowledgeable, reflective, caring, principled and balanced individuals, who engage actively in the community as responsible citizens in line with the IB Mission statement – The International Baccalaureate Organization (IBO) aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
+Students engage in learning experiences that hone their thinking, social, communication, self-management and research skills throughout their time in the PYP.
+Our holistic curriculum is aimed towards honing learners to be Inquirers, Risk-Takers, Thinkers, Communicators, Open-Minded, Knowledgeable, Reflective, Caring, Principled and Balanced individuals, who engage actively in the community as responsible citizens in line with the IB Mission statement – The International Baccalaureate Organization (IBO) aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 To this end the IBO works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.
-These programmes encourage students across the world to be become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.
+These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.

 For the list of EIS CPE permitted courses, please click here.